 Festive food bags bring a brighter Christmas

-With almost 700,000 Queenslanders living in poverty and 365,000 living on Jobseeker or youth allowance payments, a Brisbane charity has set out to distribute a quarter of a million dollars’ worth of food relief leading up to Christmas.
+With almost 700,000 Queenslanders living in poverty and 365,000 living on Jobseeker or youth allowance payments, Wesley Mission Queensland has set out to distribute a quarter of a million dollars’ worth of food relief leading up to Christmas.

-Wesley Mission Queensland has launched its annual Red Bag Appeal to deliver a some much needed festive cheer to families doing it tough as a result of the COVID-19 pandemic.
+Wesley Mission Queensland has launched its annual Red Bag Appeal to deliver some much-needed festive cheer to families doing it tough as a result of the COVID-19 pandemic.

 General Manager of Fundraising Paul Reis said many families who were previously financially secure would be wondering how to put food on the table this Christmas.